 The Pennsylvania Academy is unique in its tradition of regenerative process wherein each generation of artists teaching and exhibiting at the Academy shares its experience and expertise with the next succeeding generation, creating an unbroken line of excellence that stretches from Charles Willson Peale to the present.
-The school is housed in a marvelous, eclectic Victorian building designed by the great Philadelphia architect Frank Furness and dedicated in the The Academy's collection, started centennial year of 1876.
-Refurbished with a boatload of casts of antique and restored, the building reopened in the bicentennial year on April 22, 1976, after a two-year multi-million dollar restoration.
+The school is housed in a marvelous, eclectic Victorian building designed by the great Philadelphia architect Frank Furness and dedicated in the centennial year of 1876.
+Refurbished and restored, the building reopened in the bicentennial year on April 22, 1976, after a two-year multi-million dollar restoration.
 The Academy building itself is a work of art.
 Its light and airy space and incomparable studios are imbued to the very foundation with the creative spirit.